Is your network secure?

 Of course, you do!

-ntopng is the next-gen version of ntop, one of the best network traffic probes capable of monitoring network utilization.
+ntopng is the next-gen version of ntop, one of the best network traffic monitoring tools.
 This libpcap-based tool is written portably to run on any UNIX platform, Windows, or macOS.

 You get a smart web interface to explore information about historical and real-time traffic along with active hosts.
 It can sort traffic based on L7 protocol, port, IP address, autonomous systems, and throughput.

 ntopng produces network metric reports including app protocols, senders and receivers, app and network latencies, TCP statistics like retransmissions, packet lost, round trip time (or RTT), and more.